Code-Institute-Submissions/Kristina30-british-culture-quiz-app_OctResub/README.md

 * Press Enter to have the local clone created.

 ### Issues
-* I had a lot of dificulties creating this project as my gitpod having a lot of issues and most of my code disapiared.
+* I had a lot of dificulties creating this project as my gitpod had a lot of issues and most of my code disapiared.
 To ensure any further issues I have created a new repository and re-typed all the code.
 The old repository (british-culture-quiz) is still in my github account so that the assessor can view it if needed.

 ## Acknowledgements
 I received great advice and feedback from my mentor Medale Oluwafemi.